StockTwits: Expansion and Product Innovation (2013-2023)

+Howard Lindzon's Return as CEO (2024-Present)

+In 2024, Howard Lindzon returned as CEO of Stocktwits.
+Under Lindzon's leadership, Stocktwits decided to exit the brokerage business by selling TradeApp to Public.com in 2024.

+As a part of Howard's return, Stocktwits' leadership team included Shiv Sharma, President and COO.

 Use

 In 2013, StockTwits had over 230,000 active members; by 2020 that number had increased to 3 million, and by 2021 the homepage dashboard shows 5 million members.
 Lindzon encourages new traders to spend time on StockTwits learning the language.
 He says that "You don’t learn Spanish in one day, and you’re not going to learn how to invest in stocks in one day.
 Treat it like a language."
 Lindzon coauthored the book The StockTwits Edge: 40 Actionable Trade Set-Ups from Real Market Pros with Philip Pearlman and Ivaylo Ivanoff to assist new users with getting the most out of the service.

+Platform features

 StockTwits allows users to communicate to Ticker Streams in real time with the use of cashtags.
 Users are also able to communicate directly using the "@" symbol before a username, a feature seen on Twitter.

 Content featured on StockTwits can also be shared to the StockTwits extended network which includes sites such as Yahoo Finance and CNN Money.
 Users also have the ability to share content to their personal Twitter, LinkedIn and Facebook accounts.

 As of 2012 StockTwits has an open API allowing other sites such as TradingView, LikeAssets and HootSuite to integrate their users with StockTwits.